Ask a Question

 Riding: 4 - 6 hours

 Today you set off on your first full day of riding within the Orkhon Valley.
 Ride upstream into a landscape which gets wilder and wilder.
 This is a volcanic region and the ancient black lava flows contrast with the foaming white water of the Orkhon River.
 After a picnic lunch brought by the support vehicle, you continue riding until reaching a forest at the base of the Naiman Nuur mountains.
-Here you spend the night in a remote ger camp in the forest, with 2-4 riders in each yurt.
+Here you spend the night in a remote ger camp in the forest, with 2-4 riders in each yurt and showers in a separate building.

 Day 6 - Orkhon Falls